OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-candidates/index.md

 :::{note}
-See the main [Exoplanets](../index) page for some background on exoplanets.
+See this section's [top page](../index) page for some background on exoplanets.
 :::